gregorymark254/gregorymark254/README.md

 <h2 align="left">Hi 👋!
-My name is Gregory Mark and I'm a Full stack developer, from Nairobi,Kenya.</h2>
+My name is Gregory Mark and I'm a Full stack developer from Nairobi,Kenya.</h2>

 ###